simcesplatform/LogReader/api.md

 A JSON object with the following members:

-- timeIndex (timeIndex[]): List of time index objects that indicate the timestamp for the data.
+- TimeIndex (timeIndex[]): List of time index objects that indicate the timestamp for the data.
 For example if a timeindex object is the fifth item in the timeindex list then it has the time for the fifth attribute value in each value list.
 If there is no value for an attribute for a corresponding timeIndex value, the value will be nul.
 - {topic} (topicData): For each topic there is timeseries data a member named after the topic.
 The value is a topicDATa object.

 timeIndex object

 - timestamp (ISO datetime): Indicates the simulation time for the corresponding data.
-- epoch (integer): Indicates the epoch for the corresponding data.
+- epoch (integer): Indicates the epoch for the message the corresponding data is from.

 TopicData object